 Construction & Design

 Does your inflatable look “lumpy”?
-That means extra care was not taken with the design and particularly the baffling interfaces.
+That means the design, and particularly the visible interfaces, were not executed carefully.
 Inflatables of questionable quality will lack smooth, flat surfaces and nice curves.
 Also pay attention to the pattern design when possible.
 Is it realistic ?
 Does it match your expectations for your logo, mascot, or product ?
 Ugly or ridiculous replicas really damage branding.

-Heavy winds in particular eventually in combination with other elements can really damage inflatables.
+Heavy winds in particular, especially in combination with other elements can really damage inflatables.
 The hardware and anchoring system coming with your inflatable should be of the highest quality in order to keep your inflatable steady and in place throughout its life.

 None of the above really matters if you don’t have an inflatable that looks exactly like you imagined.
-Poor artwork or/and mediocre print quality and not so state-of-art craftmanship can lead to a replica of your inflatable product or mascot that appears “messy”.
+Poor artwork or/and mediocre print quality and substandard craftmanship can lead to a replica of your inflatable product or mascot that appears “messy”.
 Discuss upfront details intensively and always ask to see already produced samples before ordering an inflatable.
-Be sure the supplier and his/her staff are skilled and talented with inflatable reproductions of this type.
+Be sure the supplier and their staff are skilled enough and experienced with inflatable reproductions of this type.

 Once you have the whole story about the quotes you have received, you will be able to make a more informed decision about which inflatable truly offers the most value for the price.